 Automation can be the single biggest strategy which would help your cold email campaign achieve success.
 With cold emails, having an open rate as low as 14% and clickthrough rates of 1%, you are playing a game of numbers.
 The more people you send cold emails to, the higher the chance of more emails being opened.
 Automation allows you to craft the cold email campaign.
 You create a standardized set of emails so there isn’t a drop in quality.
 You streamline the process and this makes your job easier.
 More importantly, automation enables you to collect data on the campaign which can be vital to improving the email campaign.

 Which automation tools should you consider using?

-These are just two options, there are many more tools available online.
+These are just three options, there are many more tools available online.

 7. Learn from Others

 The 10 Commandments for Cold Emails does not exist.
 Everything you learn about cold emails and how to run a successful campaign is subjected to circumstance.
 Hence, a good strategy to run an effective cold email campaign is to learn from others.
 Here are two examples.